Navatusein/GTNH-OC-Water-Line-Control/README.md

 # GTNH-OC-Water-Line-Control

 > [!CAUTION]
+> This version of the program is in beta testing.
+> It uses a new configuration format that is **not compatible** with the config of the first version,
+> so the old `config.lua` will not work and the configuration must be created from scratch.
+> The auto update will also **not** update you to this version.
+> To install it, run the installer and select the required version manually.

+> [!CAUTION]
 > Included in GTNH Version 2.8 and above, OpenComputers Transposers fluid transfer rates are upgradable beyond the base value when crafted with an appropriate Fluid Regulator in an Assembler.
 > You will need to use at least an LuV Fluid Regulator to correct program work.
 >
 > ![Transposer](/docs/transposer.png)

 ## Content

 - [Information](#information)